-If the College grants an individual's request to live with a Support Animal, or if a student has a service animal, the individual (otherwise known as the "Owner") is solely responsible for the custody and care of the animal and must meet the following requirements:
+If the College grants an individual's request to live with a Service/Support Animal, the individual is solely responsible for the custody and care of the animal and must meet the following requirements:

 Maintain Overall Health and Well-being: The owner is responsible for the overall health and well-being of their animal at all times.
 This includes, but is not limited to all requirements for the presence of animals in public places (vaccinations, licensure, ID tags, etc.) mandated by State or local ordinances.
 Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
 Cats should have the normal shots required for a healthy animal.
 Local licensing requirements are the responsibility of the owner.
 Animals to be housed in College housing must have an annual clean bill of health from a licensed veterinarian.
 Documentation can be a vaccination certificate for the animal or a veterinarian's statement regarding the animal's health.
 The College has authority to direct that the animal receive veterinary attention.